InMobi

 A maiden T20 ton from Laura Harris has powered the Brisbane Heat to a historic first ever win in the T20 Spring Challenge.

-When all rounder Charli Knott stepped up to the crease, the Heat were well and truly in the box seat and it only took another six overs for Knott and Harris to win the match.
+When allrounder Charli Knott (26no from 15) stepped up to the crease, the Heat were well and truly in the box seat and it only took another six overs to complete the chase.

 Harris hammers 46-ball ton in Spring Challenge opener

-The Thunder were sent into bat after the Heat won the toss and elected to bowl and Tahlia Wilson got the innings off to a fast start with two back-to-back boundaries.
+The Thunder were sent into bat after the Heat won the toss and elected to bowl and Tahlia Wilson (12) got the innings off to a fast start with back-to-back boundaries.

-Things were looking good for the Thunder early on, Voll and Anika Learoyd built a nice partnership after the loss of Wilson but after the drinks break the Heat bowlers took control.
+Things were looking good for the Thunder early on, Voll and Anika Learoyd (39 off 31) built a nice partnership after the loss of Wilson, but after the drinks break the Heat bowlers took control.

-Knott, Nicola Hancock and Lucy Hamilton all took two wickets.
-Knott the most economical of the bowlers with her figures of 2-27.
+Knott, Nicola Hancock and Lucy Hamilton all took two wickets, with Knott the most economical, taking 2-27.

 Melbourne Renegades v Hobart Hurricanes | T20 Spring Challenge